WRITTEN BY: BRUCE LOVELACE

 The top photo was shot at F-4 and it is substantially sharper with better contrast.

 This bottom photo below was shot with the Canon 70-200 f2.8 at f2.8.
 You can also see how much faster the depth of field falls off.

-Technical data: I shot the mortgage amortization paper with a Canon 5d Mark-III set on Manual at ISO 400 and 1/160 second and a Canon 270EX-II Speedlite mounted on the cameras hot shoe.
+Technical data: I photographed this mortgage amortization paper with a Canon 5d Mark-III set on Manual at ISO 400 and 1/160 second and a Canon 270EX-II Speedlite mounted on the cameras hot shoe.
 I used a tripod and the self-timer to eliminate any motion blur.

 Photography is supposed to be fun and I want to share that attitude with other people just like yourself.
 Can you share this page (or another of the Canon Camera Geek site) with someone?

-You can just click on one of the like buttons, like Pinterest or FaceBook, Twitter, or even Google+.
-It helps Google and other search engines know that this page is worthwhile visiting.
+You can just click on one of the like buttons, like Pinterest or FaceBook, or Twitter.
+It helps Google and other search engines know find this page.